Training Module

 Production Control

-Control production under defined conditions, with identification, traceability, preservation & managed production changes
+Control production under defined conditions, with identification, traceability, preservation and managed production changes

 Many organisations have written production procedures yet experience uncontrolled changes, incomplete traceability and inconsistent outputs.